-Most foreigners report that German pillows destroyed their neck and back over the course of a few weeks and months.
+Most foreigners report that German pillows destroyed their necks and back over the course of a few weeks and months.
 Some of us even wonder that these square jokes that dare to call themselves pillows must be torture devices in disguise.

 On a personal note, these bloated head packs caused my chronic neck and backaches when I was in the uni.
 Some days the shoulder pain was so bad that it would travel upwards and evolve into a day-long blunt headache.

 My neck still hasn’t forgiven me for the time I took to find a decent ergonomic pillow.

 Anyway, here are the body parts most damaged by German pillows according to 160 grumpy sleepless foreigners in Germany.

 Such a pity that you cannot even get a nice massage to undo this damage thanks to the COVID-19 lockdown these days.
 Here are some at-home massagers that can relieve some pain caused by these German torture devices.